Investment Strategy

 Reconfigure for the families the market skipped.

-Our value-add program is oriented toward the unit types the District's supply chain has failed to produce: three- and four-bedroom apartments.
-We rework plans, consolidate smaller units, and reintroduce family-sized homes into buildings that had been chopped up toward studio and one-bedroom density during earlier cycles.
+Our value-add program is oriented toward the unit types the District’s supply chain has failed to produce: three- to five-bedroom apartments.
+We rework plans, consolidate smaller units, and reintroduce family-sized homes into buildings that earlier cycles chopped toward studio and one-bedroom density.

-Those larger reconfigured homes are priced and operated to clear durable long-term demand from the District's family-sized renter base.
-The city's stabilized rental stock is meaningfully short of three- and four-bedroom homes at that scale.
+Those reconfigured homes are priced and operated to clear durable long-term demand from the District’s family-sized renter base.
 Matching supply to that structural gap is the clearest line we can draw between private capital and a public-purpose outcome.

 III.